MarkTaylor7/Battleship/README.md

 Finally, video games have been a hobby of mine since I was very young, so I had a strong personal interest in creating my own game from scratch.
 I believe my experiences with playing games, and thinking about their design and structure, influenced many of my choices when developing this project.

 # Features
-<li>Two game modes - the default setting is a relaxed experience where the user seeks hidden "treasures" in a grid (Think <i>Battleship</i> with no opponent).
+<li>Two game modes - the default setting is a relaxed experience where the user seeks hidden "treasures" in a grid (think <i>Battleship</i> with no opponent).
 Adding mines to the playing area introduces an element of peril, where the user can lose at any moment.
 Logical thinking and luck are required to "survive" </li>
 <li>Three difficulty settings</li>
 <li>Treasure locations are completely randomized each time, ensuring no two gameplay runs are the same</li>
 <li>Various sound effects and animations enhance the user experience</li>